nexZeroTwo/rmqcc/readme.txt

 Quirks:
-	* don't use multiple instances of fteqcc at the same time.
+	* don't use multiple instances of rmqcc at the same time.
 Compilation will fail.
 	* 64bit support requires all strings to be allocated by qclib itself, achivable via a method call.
 Compatability requires a certain ammount of caution.
 	* a fair number of methods are obsolete.
 	* An overuse of pointers in the API.
 There are some macros which you can use to hide some of the dereferences.